MicrosoftDocs/visualstudio-docs/docker/tutorials/tutorial-persist-data-layer-docker-app-with-vscode.md

 ---

-# Tutorial: persist data & layer Docker app - VS Code
+# Tutorial: Persist data & layer Docker app - VS Code

 In case you didn't notice, the todo list is being wiped clean every single time you launch the container.
 Why is this?
 Let's dive into how the container is working.